Manchester gaming company putting the power in hands of players with interactive social media

-Despite the company still being in its infancy, Tri-Heart Interactive have huge ambitions for The Otterman Empire brand: “we’ve only been a company now for 8 months ourselves so it’s very early in the process but now were realising how big and how broad the brand can go.
+Despite the company still being in its infancy, Tri-Heart Interactive have huge ambitions for The Otterman Empire brand: “We’ve only been a company now for eight months ourselves so it’s very early in the process but now were realising how big and how broad the brand can go.
 So were currently working on which direction to go regarding toys, TV shows and such,” said Kieran.

-Tim Sweeney, CEO of Epic Games also offers confidence to independent gaming companies such as Tri-Heart, as he told the BBC: “The experiments of independent games are the most exciting thing happening in the industry right now.”
+Tim Sweeney, CEO of Epic Games, who are the company behind the hugely successful ‘Fortnite,’ also offers confidence to independent gaming companies such as Tri-Heart, as he told the BBC: “The experiments of independent games are the most exciting thing happening in the industry right now.”

 “At one end of the industry you have these very large teams of hundreds of people making huge scale games that are fairly predictable in their form and their content.
 But smaller developers, where anywhere between one and 10 people are getting together to build wildly creative games, are having huge success.”

 However, the directors understand that it will take time to expand, and are confident that their strategy of keeping the audience fully immersed in what they are working on will see their brand grow successfully.